elchead/blog/content/_index.md

   <div class="home-content">

-Adrian here — an aspiring software craftsman and entrepreneur.
-I'm a full-stack builder, with a focus on backend development.
-I'm working on cloud 9 (aka K8s), and love to talk about clean code and testing.

-TLDR:
+Adrian here — a software craftsman passionate about solving painful real world problems.

+I have a background in Full-Stack, Cloud & AI to build solutions end-to-end.

+For tech folks, my keywords are:

-#Cloud #Kubernetes #Web #CleanCode #TDD #Rust
+#Kubernetes #Web #CleanCode #LLM

 Putting myself out here to connect: